digitalfabrik/lunes-cms/README.md

 ```

 ### Disciplines filtered by levels
 This endpoint displays all child disciplines for a given discipline id.
 If no id is given, all root disciplines will be returned.
+A valid API-Key may be required.

 #### Request
 ```http